Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Uncertainty Metrics

 \section{Uncertainty Metrics}

-We propose a total of eight uncertainty metrics for VLA models, aimed at quantifying model confidence.
+We adopt a total of eight uncertainty metrics for VLA-enabled robots in robotic software, aimed at quantifying model confidence.
 Our selection is guided by the need to capture different aspects of uncertainty in multimodal tasks.
-Specifically, we adapt four confidence-based metrics commonly used in deep learning models, such as Token Probability, PCS, Entropy, and DeepGini, to the context of VLA models.
+The selected metrics were chosen to reflect the two fundamental components of VLA architectures: (i) probabilistic action generation, where uncertainty is expressed through token probabilities, and (ii) embodied action execution, where uncertainty may manifest as unstable or inconsistent control behaviors.
+Together, these perspectives allow uncertainty to be characterized both at the model prediction level and at the action generation level.
+Specifically, we adapt four confidence-based metrics commonly used in deep learning models, such as Max Probability~\cite{10.1145/3417330}, Prediction Confidence Score (PCS)~\cite{scheffer2001active}, Entropy~\cite{shannon1948mathematical}, and DeepGini~\cite{feng2020deepgini}.
+In the context of VLA-enabled robots, we compute them over token output probabilities of the VLA model, referred to as token-based metrics.
+While several VLA policies may generate continuous actions (e.g., diffusion-based policies), in those cases we extract the discrete token representation from the model prior to the diffusion process (as detailed in Appendix~\ref{app:ModelArch}), which provides a shared vocabulary over which probabilities are defined, enabling a unified token-based formulation across all evaluated models.
 These were chosen because they directly reflect prediction confidence and have interpretable probabilistic principles that remain relevant when extended to the outputs of VLA models.
-In addition to these, since the output of VLA models involves structured decision sequences, we also introduce four novel metrics specifically designed to measure the uncertainty in generated actions.
-These novel metrics, different but complementary to more traditional token-based metrics, aim to capture subtle differences in action variability and model agreement.
-By combining both adapted and novel metrics, we aim to offer a broad set of metrics to evaluating uncertainty in VLA models.
+In addition to these, since the output of VLA models involves structured decision sequences, we use four additional metrics specifically adapted to measure the uncertainty in generated actions.
+These metrics, different but complementary to more traditional token-based metrics, aim to capture subtle differences in robot action variability and model agreement.
+By combining both types of metrics, we aim to offer a broad set of metrics for evaluating uncertainty in VLA models.